-Ever wonder how the Sighthound got its name?
+Ever wonder how the sighthound got its name?
 Just as the label suggests, many years ago they were bred to pursue their prey by sight rather than scent, which requires a display of fantastic athleticism and keen eyesight to stay in hot pursuit.
-Today’s Sighthounds demonstrate their coursing skills by chasing after a plastic bag attached to a lure that whizzes by on a specially designed course.
+Today’s Sighthounds demonstrate their Coursing skills by following a plastic bag attached to a lure (used to mimic the movement of a rabbit) while it whizzes by on a specially designed course.

-Lure Coursing trials are competitive where their ability to follow the lure over a course is scored according to a structured point system.
+Lure Coursing trials are competitive.
+Dogs’ ability to follow the lure over a course is scored according to a structured point system.
 They are judged on categories such as follow, speed, agility, and endurance.
-A mechanical lure which consists of a white plastic bag attached to a movable line positioned slightly above the ground is controlled by a lure operator who moves the white bag in a quick manner across a field according to the course layout, simulating the unpredictability of a real chase.
+A mechanical lure, which consists of a white plastic bag attached to a movable line positioned slightly above the ground, is controlled by a lure operator, who moves the white bag in a quick manner across a field according to the course layout, simulating the unpredictability of a real chase.

 Most sighthound breeds love lure coursing events.
 It provides them a great outlet to use their natural ability to run fast and visually focus on something in motion.